damianhakert/damianhakert.github.io/source/_posts/2015-12-10-getting-started-with-gitlab-and-gitlab-ci.markdown

 - [GitLab Pipeline][issue-3743]
 - [GitLab Deploy][issue-3286]

+As always, you can visit our [direction page](/direction) and take a taste of the forthcoming features.

 ## Conclusion

-By now you should have an overview of GitLab CI's architecture, its components and how all these work together.
+By now you should have an overview of what GitLab CI is and why you should start using it.

 If you are eager to give it a go be sure to visit our [quick start guide][].

-In the next post we will explore [TODO].
+In the following posts we will explore how to use GitLab CI to test your projects in specific languages such as PHP.

 [ci-wiki]: https://en.wikipedia.org/wiki/Continuous_integration
 [cd-wiki]: https://en.wikipedia.org/wiki/Continuous_delivery